dhrubo55/personal-blog/content/posts/day-61-understanding-jmx-and-its-architecture-part-1.md

 **Connectors** provide a manager-side interface that handles the communication between the manager and the JMX agent.
 Each connector provides the same remote management interface though a different protocol.
 When a remote management application uses this interface, it can connect to a JMX agent transparently through the network, regardless of the protocol.

-Now we are going to explore one of the connectors which

-First layer

-First layer details

-how to connect to jvisualvm

-what metrics it show's

-how
+A graphical JMX monitoring tool, `jconsole`, enables us to monitor the performance of a JVM and instrumented applications, providing information to help you optimize performance.

+Now we are going to explore one of the connectors which will be used by `VisualVM` which is different from Jconsole.
+JConsole uses only JMX, but VisualVM uses other monitoring technologies like Jvmstat, Attach API and SA in addition to JMX.
+It can merge data from all those monitoring technologies in one place and the user does not need to think which technology he should use in particular situation.

+VisualVM helps to get lot of information out about the JVM and how it's performing.
+But we will only look into the jmx connection in VisualVM

+VisualVM